otvam/mesh_from_bitmap_matlab/README.md

-# MATLAB code for generating a mesh from a bitmap image
+# MATLAB Code for Creating a Mesh from a Bitmap Image

 This **MATLAB** code generates a **mesh** from a black and white **bitmap image**:
 * Find the contour of a black and white bitmap image (raster)